IAM

 Simple Adversarial Transformations in PyTorch

-Another alternative to the regular $L_p$-constrained adversarial examples that is additionally less visible than adversarial patches or frames are adversarial transformations such as small crops, rotations and translations.
-Similar to $L_p$ adversarial examples, adversarial transformations are often less visible unless the original image is available for direct comparison.
+Another alternative to the regular Lp-constrained adversarial examples that is additionally less visible than adversarial patches or frames are adversarial transformations such as small crops, rotations and translations.
+Similar to Lp adversarial examples, adversarial transformations are often less visible unless the original image is available for direct comparison.
 In this article, I will include a PyTorch implementation and some results against adversarial training.

 More ...